TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 *Day of the week*

-This code provides a breakdown of the total number of rides for each day of the week, categorized by member type (member or casual).
+This code provides a breakdown of the ```total number of rides for each day of the week```, categorized by member type (member or casual).

 ```
 Select day_of_ride, member_casual, COUNT(ride_id) as total_rides